oscarlab/graphene-tests/nodejs/README.md

-# Nodejs
+# Node.js

-This directory contains a Makefile and template manifest to run nodejs on Graphene.
-We tested it with nodejs 8.10.0 on Ubuntu 18.04.
-This example uses nodejs installed on the system instead of compiling from source as some of the other examples do.
+This directory contains a Makefile and template manifest to run Node.js on Graphene.
+We tested it with Node.js 8.10.0 on Ubuntu 18.04.
+This example uses Node.js installed on the system instead of compiling from source as some of the other examples do.

 The Makefile and the template manifest contain comments to hopefully make them easier to understand.